lab-core/multimodal-viewer/README.md

 ### Running with one command line

-From the root of the project, execute tis line in powershell:
+From the root of the project, execute this line in PowerShell:

 ```bash
 Start-Process powershell -ArgumentList "-NoExit", "-Command", "multimodal-ui"; .\venv\Scripts\activate; cd .\multimodal-server; python .\server.py